gitspeak/gitspeak-desktop/README.md

-# GitSpeak makes your GitHub Issues more powerful and easier to manage, without asking for access to your codebase
+# GitSpeak makes your GitHub Issues more powerful and easier to manage

+### ...without asking for access to your codebase

 Our goal is to make it easier for your team to discuss code.
 Through our desktop app, you'll be able to easily manage your Issues and Pull Requests, while also getting powerful tools to talk about your codebase.